Skip to main content

 2. In the paid version, the 1:29:16--1:31:44 one can see the preposterous electric shock scene, which defies the law of physics.

 The scenes are flashbacks from the scenes where Flor allegedly talked with Evangeline Porales, who was arrested for overstaying and was scheduled for deportation.
 The movie also portrayed Singapore's prison as rather primitive where Evangeline and Flor were sharing a common arinola at the same cell.
 Yes, it paints a disgusting image, but that's what the movie portrays.
-It's probable that VIVA Films wanted to paint Singapore in such a bad light, even in the free version!
+VIVA Films probably wanted to paint Singapore in such a bad light, even in the free version!

-We need to talk about basic science in this scene.
-This is common sense.
+We don't need to be doctors.
+All we need is common sense.
 The movie showed that Flor was dunked into a deep drum of water.
 Later, she was given electric shock treatment when half of her body was soaking wet.
-The armpits are sensitive areas because that's where the sweat is.
 I don't need a degree in surgery to understand that the armpit is dangerously close to the heart and lungs.
 Not to mention, the Singaporean outlet in the 1990s had 230 volts of electricity vs. the 220 volts of electricity in the Philippines.

-Based on basic medical science alone (ask a doctor if you doubt me, which I hope you do), we can notice that the armpit area is very close to the lung and almost aligned with the heart, which pumps blood.
+Based on basic medical science alone (ask a doctor if you doubt me, which I hope you do), we can notice that anywhere near the armpit area is very close to the lung and almost aligned with the heart, which pumps blood.
 There's a rule that an electric shock for cardiac resuscitation requires a certain amount of energy.
 Anything higher than the required voltage would be dangerous.
 Dry skin has a resistance of 100K Ohms, while wet skin has a resistance of only 1K Ohms.

 The whole torture scene from the movie is easily debunked by elementary and high school science!